cncf/tag-env-sustainability/CONTRIBUTING/README.md

 ## Discussions

-To implement a permanent track of discussions, we move them out of the regular communication channels to GH Discussions.
+To implement a permanent track of discussions, we move them out of the regular communication channels to [GH Discussions](https://github.com/cncf/wg-env-sustainability/discussions).
 Mailing lists and Slack messages tend to be overwhelming, confusing/unclear structured and getting lost/not transparent to new joiners.

+## Priviliged Access and Rights

+If you need additional access rights for the WG GitHub Repository and/or the [Project Board](https://github.com/orgs/cncf/projects/10), please open a [simple issue](https://github.com/cncf/wg-env-sustainability/issues/new) with the request.